abisop/nuttx-docs/en/platforms/arm/stm32h7/boards/linum-stm32h753bi/index.md

     # Sending the file nuttx_logo.txt to PC
     nsh> sz -x 1 /tmp/nuttx_logo.txt
     **B00000000000000

     # Using zmodem to receive a file from target
     my_pc/temp rz > /dev/ttyACM0 < /dev/ttyACM0
     Receiving: nuttx_logo.txt
     Bytes received:    1942/   1942   BPS:124544

     Transfer complete
     my_pc/temp ls -l
     -rw-------  1 nuttx nuttx    1942 abr  6 16:07 nuttx_logo.txt

-If you don't have a SDCard on your board, you can mount the TMPFS at /tmp and transfer files to it, but you cannot transfer big files because TMPFS could use the free RAM of your board:
+If you don\'t have a SDCard on your board, you can mount the TMPFS at /tmp and transfer files to it, but you cannot transfer big files because TMPFS could use the free RAM of your board: